liangyy/predixcan_prediction/README.md

 See extra documentation of `rbgen` and `bgen` [here](https://bitbucket.org/gavinband/bgen/wiki/browse/)

+**CAUTION**: specifically, we may need to stick with pandas 0.23.4 because of [this issue](https://github.com/theislab/single-cell-tutorial/issues/7).

 # Index BGEN

 The script relies on `rbgen` which needs your BGEN files being indexed by `bgenix`.